 Specifically:

 - Are you ready to order a Line-X bed liner?
-You can’t, at least not from their website.
-You either have to find a local installer on your own or use the Line-X website to submit a request for contact and wait for a reply.
+You can’t, at least not online.
+DIY spray-in jobs are risky and should be avoided.
+Line-X requires a professional installer.
+For that, you’ll have to use the Line-X website to find a local shop, or request a quote online and wait for a reply.

-- When you find a Line-X installer, they may ask you to bring your truck down to their shop to give you an estimate.
-While a visit to the installer’s shop may be helpful – there are a lot of different Line-X options (7 different products are mentioned on the Line-X website) – it’s not necessarily convenient to visit a shop and listen to the info on the various options.
+- When you finally find a Line-X installer, they may ask you to bring your truck down to their shop for an in-person estimate.
+There are a lot of different Line-X options to go over.
+While a visit to the installer’s shop may be helpful, it’s not always convenient to have to visit a shop for detailed info on the various options.

 - Line-X installation prices can vary greatly from one installer to another.
-Every Line-X installer is free to set their own price…so you definitely want to shop around to avoid getting taken advantage of.
+Every Line-X installer is free to set their own price.
+You definitely want to shop around to avoid getting taken advantage of.

-- Overspray problems are real, at least if you believe forum posts about Line-X overspray on passenger doors, bedsides, hood and windshield, or even the entire side of a truck.
-While it’s probably fair to say that these types of problems are rare with Line-X installations, it’s probably not fair to ignore the risk of overspray.
+- Overspray problems are real, at least if you believe forum posts about Line-X overspray on your hood and windshield, tailgate latches, on your brand-new paint job, or even the entire side of a truck.
+The Line-X of South Central PA has a dedicated blog for Line-X users to manage overspray.
+While it’s probably fair to say that these types of problems are rare with Line-X installations, you shouldn’t ignore the risk of overspray.

-- There’s really no going back.
-If you decide to have a spray-in bed liner installed, you’re probably going to have a spray-in bed liner forever.
-While it’s possible to have someone chip and grind away the bed liner material, then repaint your truck bed, it’s not really cost effective.
+- There’s no going back; spray-on installations are permanent.
+If you have a spray-in bed liner installed, you’re probably going to have a spray-in bed liner forever.
+It is possible to have someone chip away the bed liner material and repaint your truck bed, but it’s not cost-effective.
+You’re better off keeping the liner.

-NOTE: You may be saying “Why would I want to remove a spray-in bed liner?”
-The short answer is that spray-ins may fade and stain with time.
-At some point, you might not like the way your spray-in liner looks.
+For those asking, “Why would I want to remove a spray-in bed liner?”
+That’s because spray-ins may fade and stain with time.
+As it deteriorates, you might not like the way your spray-in liner looks.

 Line-X Pros

 - Line-X offers a lifetime warranty.
-However, they do ask you to take any warranty concerns you have to your local installer, which isn’t that great if it’s the original installer that screwed up your bed liner install in the first place.
+However, they ask that you handle any warranty concerns with your local installer.
+This might be a problem if your local installer shop screwed up your liner in the first place.

 - Line-X liners are very resistant to damage.
-It’s hard to damage the bed liner material.
+They’re very durable and difficult to scratch.

 - When they’re brand new, Line-X bed liners really do look great.

-The trouble is, all three of these benefits – a lifetime warranty, damage resistance, and great looks – are all benefits of a DualLiner too.
+The problem is that all three of these benefits – a lifetime warranty, damage resistance, and great looks – are all benefits you can get with DualLiner.

 DualLiner Cons

-We don’t really think our product has any downsides, but we’ve tried to come up with a list anyways:
+We don’t really think our product has any downsides, but we’ve tried to come up with a list of cons anyways:

 - You usually have to wait to get your DualLiner truck bed liner delivered to your door.
 While shipping is usually free, we haven’t found a way to make instant deliveries.